Roobotics-FRC/RooLogger/README.md

-RooBot2019
+RooLogger
 ---

-This is Team 4373's codebase for FRC's 2019 season, Destination: Deep Space.
-Note that much of our code lives off of the master branch, especially during the season.
+This is a logging package for FRC robots.
+Configure the drivetrain to allow right-only, left-only, or right-and-left straight-forward motion.